sudarshantanwer/Brainbox-AI/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

-A fully offline AI chat application that runs entirely in your browser using WebLLM.
+A fully offline Small Language Model AI chat application that runs entirely in your browser using WebLLM.
 No server-side processing, no API keys required, and complete privacy - all AI inference happens locally on your device.

 ## 🌟 Features